Bob's Projects & Ideas

 Our home greenhouse was a season extender, and it was also a vertical solar collector.
-It was 40 feet long and covers the south side of our house.
+It was 40 feet long and covered the south side of our house.

 It was a 12 feet high, 6 feet wide at the bottom, and the lean-to part of it has a 65-degree slope.
-I used railroad ties for the wall foundation supporting the rafters.
 The total cost was about $300.
 It can reach 120 degrees F. at the top when 20 degrees F. outside.
 This heat was vented into the house with a fan or by opening the windows.
 Plants were easily tended in the bottomless 40 gallon drums lining the north wall along the house, which as I explain in the Rebar article is a good way to store heat at night, in my opinion.